Gum arabic: Printmaking

 Gum arabic is also used to protect and etch an image in lithographic processes, both from traditional stones and aluminum plates.
 In lithography, gum by itself may be used to etch very light tones, such as those made with a number-five crayon.
 Phosphoric, nitric, or tannic acid is added in varying concentrations to the acacia gum to etch the darker tones up to dark blacks.
 The etching process creates a gum adsorb layer within the matrix that attracts water, ensuring that the oil-based ink does not stick to those areas.
 Gum is also essential to what is sometimes called paper lithography, printing from an image created by a laser printer or photocopier.

 Pyrotechnics

 Gum arabic is also used as a water-soluble binder in fireworks composition.

-Fuel charcoal

-Gum arabic is used as a binding agent in the making of charcoal as a fuel.
-Charcoal made from the taifa plant is powdery, and so in order to form charcoal cakes, gum arabic is mixed with this powder and allowed to dry.
-Fuel charcoal made from taifa and gum arabic is used for cooking food in Senegal and a few other African countries.

 Composition

 Arabinogalactan is a biopolymer consisting of arabinose and galactose monosaccharides.
 It is a major component of many plant gums, including gum arabic.
 8-5' Noncyclic diferulic acid has been identified as covalently linked to carbohydrate moieties of the arabinogalactan-protein fraction.